voronov-maxim/OdataToEntity/README.md

 await parser.ExecuteGetAsync(uri, requestHeaders, response, CancellationToken.None);
 ```

-### Data context pooling
+### A function specific to the Entity Framework Core ###
+For the Entity Framework Core provider, there is the ability to cache queries, which on existing tests allows you to increase the performance up to two times.
+The cache key is a parsed OData query with remote constant values, and the value is a delegate accepting the data context and returning the query result.
+This allows to exclude the stage of building the data query itself (*IQueryable*).
+To use this feature, you need to use the constructor *OeEfCoreDataAdapter(DbContextOptions options, Db.OeQueryCache queryCache)*.

-For use pooling (DbContextPool) in Entity Framework Core create instance OeEfCoreDataAdapter use constructor with DbContextOptions parameter.
+For use pooling (*DbContextPool*) in Entity Framework Core create instance *OeEfCoreDataAdapter* use constructor with *DbContextOptions* parameter.
 ```c#
 //Create adapter data access, where OrderContext your DbContext var dataAdapter = new OeEfCoreDataAdapter<Model.OrderContext>(Model.OrderContext.CreateOptions());
 ```

+### Project structure ###
+Library *source/OdataEntity*.
+Data context adapter Entity Framework Core - *source\OdataToEntity.EfCore*.
+Data context adapter Entity Framework 6.2 - *source\OdataToEntity.Ef6*.
+Data context adapter Linq2Db - *source\OdataToEntity.Linq2Db*.
+Routing, middleware, controller base class - *source\OdataToEntity.AspNetCore*.
+Client Microsoft.OData.Client - *test\OdataToEntity.Test.Asp\OdataToEntity.Test.AspClient*.
+Server Asp .net core - *test\OdataToEntity.Test.Asp\OdataToEntity.Test.AspServer*.
+Server Asp mvc .net core - *test\OdataToEntity.Test.Asp\OdataToEntity.Test.AspMvcServer*.

+Script create Sql Server database - *\test\OdataToEntity.Test.EfCore.SqlServer\script.sql*.
+Script create PostgreSql database - *\test\OdataToEntity.Test.EfCore.PostgreSql\script.sql*.